Olomouc: Sights

 The principal secular building is the city hall, completed in the 15th century.
 It is flanked on one side by a gothic chapel, now adapted and operated as the Olomouc Museum of Art.
 It has a tower 250 ft high, adorned with an astronomical clock in an uncommon Socialist Realist style.
 The original 15th-century clock was destroyed at the end of World War II.
 It was reconstructed in 1947–1955 by Karel Svolinský, who used the government-approved style of the time, featuring proletarians rather than saints.
 This is also the reason why the clock's calendar represents some of the most important days of the Communist regime.

 Olomouc has unique set of six Baroque fountains.
 They survived in such number thanks to the city council's caution.
 While most European cities were removing old fountains after building water-supply piping, Olomouc decided to keep them as reservoirs in case of fire.
 The fountains feature ancient Roman motifs; five portray the Roman gods Jupiter (image), Mercury (image), Triton (image), Neptune and Hercules (image).
 One features Julius Caesar, the legendary founder of the city (image).
 In the 21st century, an Arion fountain was added to the main square, inspired by the older project.

 In front of the astronomical clock on the Horní ("Upper") Square, which is the largest square in Olomouc, is a scale model of the entire old town in bronze.

-In popular culture
+Honours

-Asteroid 30564 Olomouc was named after this city.
+Asteroid 30564 Olomouc was named after the city.

-Scenes from the 2002 television serial Doctor Zhivago were filmed in Olomouc.